syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Thesis Considerations/PCA Feature Selection.md

 *   **Interpretive Step:** The mapping from literature to derived dimensions involves an interpretive step.
 The PCA results will reflect the structure of this *coded representation*.
 This necessitates careful and consistent coding, which is a core part of this project's methodology.
 *   **Loss of Fine-Grained Detail (Potentially):** By abstracting to derived dimensions, some very specific SE parameter combinations that might differentiate studies subtly could be collapsed.
 However, for the primary goal of understanding the broader conceptual space, this is a necessary and beneficial simplification.

-**Conclusion:**
-Using higher-level derived dimensions for PCA offers the best balance for achieving interpretable, cognitively relevant insights into the structure of the cognitive control experimental design space, directly aligning with the overarching goals of the thesis.
-The relationship to SE's specific instantiation capabilities can then be explored as a separate, complementary analysis.